Warning For Grupeer Investors

 The Grupeer P2P platform has a bonus program referred to as Grupeer cashback.
 What it means, is that if you invest in a P2P loan that has the cashback deal applied, you will receive that value back into your account.
 Cashback offers usually have set conditions, including a specific time frame that the offer is open.
 As per the FAQ on Grupeer – cashback is calculated from the amount of the deal.
 Cashback offers are usually set at 1%.

 The investment risks of making investments through Grupeer are similar to all of the other P2P platforms.
+Unfortunately with the recent problems at Grupeer, those risks have materalised.
 You can find more information about P2P investment risks in P2P investing.

 Please note: Before investing in anything do your own due diligence and research.
 Nothing in this article is financial advice.
 Just one man trying to share his working and investing experiences!